wilburc/wilburc.github.io/_portfolio/ugh.md

 In terms of actual security, I don’t know much about how privacy and secure storage of data works online.
 However, as I was aiming for a prototype, I was more interested in security in an emotional sense.

-### Promoting confidentiality and truth
+### Promoting confidentiality and disclosure

 One of my favorite movies is the classic, [*The Princess Bride (1987)*](http://www.imdb.com/title/tt0093779/).
 Something quite unique about the movie is how the main story is “framed” by the scenes from Ben Savage’s character’s bedroom.
 While they may seem unnecessary, they help the viewer suspend disbelief, immersing themselves in this fantastic world.
 Similarly, a confessional in a church’s walls, apart from creating anonymity, isolates the subject in a world that they enter and then leave, framing this experience and removing the actual confession from the rest of their life.

 To emulate these experiences, I simply created a separate landing page and a conclusion page.
-The goal was to represent the chat as a separated experience, removing hesitation and the judgments of real life.
+The goal was to represent the chat as a separated experience, removing the hesitation and judgments of real life — the user is temporarily freed from their world.

 ![ugh framed experience](/files/ugh_landing_end.png "ugh. with landing and conclusion page")

 # Final Product

 Despite how simple and ridiculous “ugh.” is, I’m still quite proud of it and love linking it to people as a joke, when they’re trying to vent.
-I love how it started from a stupid idea into a real, working application, and has a funny story behind its conception.
+I still reference it every now and then in discussion regarding millennials and rant culture, and it’s always funny to show or link to people.

 Built with love, but mostly <a href='https://www.meteor.com/'>Meteor JS</a>.